VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 # Optional
 # Group will be evaluated at the exact offset in the range of [0...interval].
+# E.g. for Group with `interval: 1h` and `eval_offset: 5m` the evaluation will
+# start at 5th minute of the hour.
+See https://github.com/VictoriaMetrics/VictoriaMetrics/issues/3409
 # `eval_offset` can't be bigger than `interval`.
 [ eval_offset: <duration> ]